 There’s also a unique feature that looks at the word count of your emails to add context to your reply time metrics.
 For example, if you see one team member taking longer than average to reply but their average email length is longer than most, you know there’s a reason for the slower responses.

-Like timetoreply, it’s a cloud-based solution, so you don’t need to install any software on your computer to get started with EmailAnalytics.
+Like timetoreply, it’s a cloud-based solution, so you don’t need to install any software on your computer to start with EmailAnalytics.
 The software has the same security measures in place as timetoreply.
 It’s GDPR compliant, audited for security by Google, and ISO27001 certified.

 EmailAnalytics starts at $10/month/inbox for business use.